manuelalehner/scientific_programming/book/intro/syllabus.md

 **Each week of the semester is organized as follows**:
 - On Wednesday, you will receive instructions for the following week (which materials to read/watch, a quiz, and the programming assignments).
 You study the materials during the week and answer the quiz questions.
 - On Monday (08:15-09:00), we meet to discuss the assignment solutions from the previous week (assignments are mandatory but not graded, see "Grading" below).
 - On Tuesday (10:15-12:00), we meet to discuss the current material (the one distributed on the previous Wedesday) and work on the assignments together (the ones to be discussed on the subsequent Monday).
 The discussion will be based on the short online quizzes and on th questions you bring to the classroom.
 The quizzes are intended for you to see if you have understood the new material correctly.
+Note that four of the Tuesday classes had to be moved to either Monday or Friday (see weekly lesson plan below).

 ```{important}
 You will receive 5 ECTS if you pass the course: with 1 ECTS corresponding to 25 hours of work, this represents 8-9 hours of work per week (15 weeks).
 For this course, it means that you will spend more time working independently at home than in class.